Minecraft-AMS/Carpet-AMS-Addition/website/source/en_us/Rules_en/index.md

 When enabled, When players right-click on the redstone component, it will emit a sound

 Affected components: daylight detector, redstone dust, repeater

 - Type: `boolean`

-- Default: `false`

-- Suggested options: `false` , `true`

-- Categroies: `AMS` , `FEATURE`

-## blockChunkLoaderKeepTickUpdate

-After 300 ticks without any players in the current dimension on the server, Minecraft will stop entities updates, This rule will allow the following rules to bypass this restriction when they are loaded.

-Affected rules: `noteBlockChunkLoader`, `pistonBlockChunkLoader`, `bellBlockChunkLoader`

-- Type: `boolean`

-- Default: `false`

-- Suggested options: `false` , `true`

-- Categroies: `AMS` , `FEATURE`

-## keepEntityUpdate

-After 300 ticks without any players in the current dimension on the server, Minecraft will stop entities updates, This rule will bypass this restriction.

-- Type: `boolean`